CodeEditor: Learning to Edit Source Code with Pre-trained Models: Abstract

 \section{Abstract}

-Developers often perform repetitive code editing activities (up to 70\%) for various reasons (\eg code refactor) during software development.
-Many deep learning (DL) models are applied to automate code editing by learning from the code editing history.
+Developers often perform repetitive code editing activities (up to 70\%) for various reasons (\eg code refactoring) during software development.
+Many deep learning (DL) models have been proposed to automate code editing by learning from the code editing history.
 Among DL-based models, pre-trained code editing models have achieved the state-of-the-art (SOTA) results.
 Pre-trained models are first pre-trained with pre-training tasks and fine-tuned with the code editing task.
 Existing pre-training tasks mainly are code infilling tasks (\eg masked language modeling), which are derived from the natural language processing field and are not designed for automatic code editing.

 In this paper, we propose a novel pre-training task specialized in code editing and present an effective pre-trained code editing model named {\sc CodeEditor}.
 Compared to previous code infilling tasks, our pre-training task further improves the performance and generalization ability of code editing models.
-Specifically, we collect lots of real-world code snippets as the ground truth and use a powerful generator to rewrite them into natural but inferior versions.
-Then, we pre-train our \method to edit inferior versions into the corresponding ground truth, to learn edit patterns.
+Specifically, we collect lots of real-world code snippets as the ground truth and use a powerful generator to rewrite them into mutated versions.
+Then, we pre-train our \method to edit mutated versions into the corresponding ground truth, to learn edit patterns.
 We conduct experiments on four code editing datasets and evaluate the pre-trained \method in three settings (\ie fine-tuning, few-shot, and zero-shot).
 (1) In the fine-tuning setting, we train the pre-trained \method with four datasets and evaluate it on the test data. \method outperforms the SOTA baselines by 15\%, 25.5\%, and 9.4\% and 26.6\% on four datasets.
 (2) In the few-shot setting, we train the pre-trained \method with limited data and evaluate it on the test data. \method substantially performs better than all baselines, even outperforming baselines that are fine-tuned with all data.
-(3) In the zero-shot setting, we evaluate the pre-trained \method on the test data without fine-tuning. \method correctly edits 1,113 programs while the SOTA baselines can not work.
-The results prove that the superiority of our pre-training task and the pre-trained \method is more effective in automatic code editing.
+(3) In the zero-shot setting, we evaluate the pre-trained \method on the test data without training. \method correctly edits 1,113 programs while the SOTA baselines can not work.
+The results show that the superiority of our pre-training task and the pre-trained \method is more effective in automatic code editing.